 How can employers make changes to existing employment agreements?

-Any change to the fundamental terms and conditions of an employment contract should be made with the mutual consent of the employer and employee and be documented in writing.
+Any change to the fundamental terms and conditions of an employment contract should be made with the consent of both parties and be documented in writing.
 Some employment contracts may allow the employer to change the terms of the agreement unilaterally, but this is generally limited to administrative (ie, non-fundamental) terms or internal policies and procedures.
+However, such discretion is subject (unless expressly stated otherwise) to the decision-making process being exercised lawfully, in good faith and rationally in the public law sense (ie, not arbitrarily or capriciously).
 Where consent is required, the employer will be unable to proceed with the proposed changes without the employee’s consent.

 Is a distinction drawn between local and foreign workers?

 This depends on the labour legislation in question.
 For example, the Employment Act makes no distinction between local and foreign workers and provides protection to all employees within its scope.

 However, the Retirement and Re-employment Act and the Central Provident Fund Act apply only to Singapore citizens and permanent residents.